krishnap25/mauve-experiments/README.md

 ## Citation
-If you find this repository useful, or you use it in your research, please cite:
+If you find this repository useful, or you use it in your research, please cite the following papers:
 ```

+@article{pillutla-etal:mauve:jmlr2023,
+  title={{MAUVE Scores for Generative Models: Theory and Practice}},
+  author={Pillutla, Krishna and Liu, Lang and Thickstun, John and Welleck, Sean and Swayamdipta, Swabha and Zellers, Rowan and Oh, Sewoong and Choi, Yejin and Harchaoui, Zaid},
+  journal={JMLR},
+  year={2023}
+}

 @inproceedings{pillutla-etal:mauve:neurips2021,
   title={MAUVE: Measuring the Gap Between Neural Text and Human Text using Divergence Frontiers},
   author={Pillutla, Krishna and Swayamdipta, Swabha and Zellers, Rowan and Thickstun, John and Welleck, Sean and Choi, Yejin and Harchaoui, Zaid},